 6.7.4.5.2.1 General

 The requirements of either clause 6.7.4.5.2.2 (Category A limits) or clause 6.7.4.5.2.3 (Category B limits) shall apply.
-The application of either Category A or Category B limits shall be the same as for General OTA transmitter spurious emissions requirements (BS type 2-O) in clause 6.7.5.2.5.2.The emission measurement result shall not exceed the maximum levels specified in the tables below, where:
+The application of either Category A or Category B limits shall be the same as for General OTA transmitter spurious emissions requirements (BS type 2-O) in clause 6.7.5.2.5.2.
+In addition, the limits in clause 6.7.4.5.2.4 may also apply.
+The emission measurement result shall not exceed the maximum levels specified in the tables below, where:

 - f is the separation between the contiguous transmission bandwidth edge frequency and the nominal -3dB point of the measuring filter closest to the contiguous transmission bandwidth edge.